hpssjellis/maker100-eco/README.md

 <br><br><br>
-# In-Person Course on OLED Actuaotrs using the XiaoEsp32s3-sense
+# In-Person Course on OLED Actuators using the XiaoEsp32s3-sense
 Note: soldered headers are now needed on the XiaoEsp32s3-sense

 | Topic | Example Code| Video | Instructions and Prompt|